datanav/docs/technical/woocommerce-businesscentral.rst

      - "string"

-Woocommerce Order to Businesscentral Salesorderlines
+WooCommerce Order to Businesscentral Salesorderlines
 ----------------------------------------------------
-Every Woocommerce Order will be synchronized with a Businesscentral Salesorderlines.
+Every WooCommerce Order will be synchronized with a Businesscentral Salesorderlines.

-Once a link between a Woocommerce Order and a Businesscentral Salesorderlines is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WooCommerce Order and a Businesscentral Salesorderlines is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Woocommerce Order and a Businesscentral Salesorderlines:
+The following properties are synchronized between a WooCommerce Order and a Businesscentral Salesorderlines:

 .. list-table::
    :header-rows: 1

-   * - Woocommerce Order Property
+   * - WooCommerce Order Property
      - Businesscentral Salesorderlines Property
      - Businesscentral Data Type
    * - id